Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Greengos – you can grab Tex-Mex food here or a tequila shot.
 They also make a wonderful margarita.

 Taphus – full bar with wide selection of beers and booze.
+A beautiful spot.

 Johnny’s – a must-do for a drunkin’ milkshake.
 They have a walkup window if you want to grab your boozy milkshake and go.
 We love to drink and walk here in the islands.
 They also serve some local fried foods options that are quick and easy.